GoogleCloudPlatform/spanner-migration-tool/web/README.md

 #### Request body

-Map from source type to spanner type.
+Map from source type to Spanner type.

 Example